meta-llama/llama-stack/docs/getting_started.md

 INFO:     Uvicorn running on http://[::]:5000 (Press CTRL+C to quit)
 ```

 ## Step 1.
 Build
+In the following steps, imagine we'll be working with a `Meta-Llama3.1-8B-Instruct` model.
+We will name our build `8b-instruct` to help us remember the config.
 We will start build our distribution (in the form of a Conda environment, or Docker image).
 In this step, we will specify:
 - `name`: the name for our distribution (e.g. `8b-instruct`)
 - `image_type`: our build image type (`conda | docker`)
 - `distribution_spec`: our distribution specs for specifying API providers